 Relevant Words of God:

-from “The Difference Between the Ministry of the Incarnate God and the Duty of Man” in The Word Appears in the Flesh
+Excerpted from “The Difference Between the Ministry of God Incarnate and the Duty of Man” in The Word Appears in the Flesh

 Peter was made perfect through experiencing dealing and refinement.
 He said, “I must satisfy God’s desire at all times.
 In all that I do I only seek to satisfy God’s desire, and whether I am chastised, or judged, still I am happy to do so.”
 Peter gave his all to God, and his work, words, and entire life were all for the sake of loving God.
 He was someone who sought holiness, and the more he experienced, the greater was his love for God deep within his heart.
 Paul, meanwhile, did only outward work, and though he also worked hard, his labors were for the sake of doing his work properly and thus gaining a reward.
 Had he known that he would receive no reward, he would have given up his work.
 What Peter cared about was the true love within his heart, and that which was practical and could be achieved.
 He did not care about whether he would receive a reward, but about whether his disposition could be changed.
 Paul cared about working ever harder, he cared about outward work and devotion, and the doctrines not experienced by ordinary people.
 He cared nothing for changes deep within him and a true love of God.
-The experiences of Peter were in order to achieve a true love and a true knowledge.
+The experiences of Peter were in order to achieve a true love and a true knowledge of God.
 His experiences were in order to gain a closer relationship to God, and to have a practical living out.
 The work of Paul was because of that entrusted to him by Jesus, and in order to obtain the things that he longed for, yet these were unrelated to his knowledge of himself and God.
 His work was solely for the sake of escaping chastisement and judgment.
 What Peter sought was pure love, and what Paul sought was the crown of righteousness.
 Peter experienced many years of the work of the Holy Spirit, and had a practical knowledge of Christ, as well as a profound knowledge of himself.
 And so, his love of God was pure.
 Many years of refinement had elevated his knowledge of Jesus and life, and his love was an unconditional love, it was a spontaneous love, and he asked for nothing in return, nor did he hope for any benefits.
 Paul worked for many years, yet he did not possess a great knowledge of Christ, and his knowledge of himself was also pitiably small.
 He simply had no love for Christ, and his work and the course that he ran were in order to obtain the final laurel.
 What he sought was the finest crown, not the purest love.
 He did not seek actively, but did so passively; he was not performing his duty, but was compelled in his pursuit after having been seized by the work of the Holy Spirit.
-And so, his pursuit does not prove that he was a qualified creature of God; it was Peter who was a qualified creature of God who performed his duty. …
+And so, his pursuit does not prove that he was a qualified creature of God; it was Peter who was a qualified creature of God who performed his duty.

-from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh
+Excerpted from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh

-from “Questions & Answers” in Sermons and Fellowship on Entry Into Life (VII)
+Excerpted from Sermons and Fellowship on Entry Into Life

-from The Fellowship From the Above
+Excerpted from The Fellowship From the Above